nizamsaltan/note-bus/README.md

 This project is licensed under MIT, not allowed in redistributed commercial product

 ## Questions
-- You can use [issues page](!https://github.com/nizamsaltan/note-bus/issues) to start question or contact me via nizamsaltan@protonmail.com | [nizamsaltan.com](http://nizamsaltan.com "nizamsaltan.com")
+- You can use [issues page](!https://github.com/nizamsaltan/note-bus/issues) to ask question, feature and bug or contact me via nizamsaltan@protonmail.com | [nizamsaltan.com](http://nizamsaltan.com "nizamsaltan.com")